 All new first-year students will meet with a professional advisor in the Student Success Center who will help plan the students' first semester of classes at WNCC.
+After the first semester, the professional staff advisor remains part of a student's success team but their role transitions to retention support and student success programming to assist the student throughout their time at the College.

 Each student is also assigned a faculty advisor who has special training and experience in the student's academic field of interest.
 Faculty advisors will help students plan their class schedules after the first semester and provide their advisees with ongoing information and assistance in meeting educational goals.
-The faculty advisors can also be of assistance to students in their efforts to achieve satisfactory academic progress and connect with other support resources on and off campus.
+The faculty advisors and professional staff advisors can also be of assistance to students in their efforts to achieve satisfactory academic progress and connect with other support resources on and off campus.
 Questions concerning work in a specific course should be discussed with the course instructor.
 The student's faculty advisor can answer general questions on scheduling and planning the academic program at any time and particularly during registration advising sessions.
 The faculty advisor's approval is required for all courses a student wants to take each semester.
 This approval is requested and granted through the Student Planning tool in the WNCC portal.